 However, truly wireless headphones are more expensive.
 It’s a lot of tech in a very small space, so naturally it costs more.
 This is definitely only an option for older, very responsible kids.

-- In-Ear means ear buds that go inside the ear canal
+- In-ear means ear buds that go inside the ear canal

-- On-Ear cover the ear
+- On-ear cover the ear with ear cups

 Noise isolation is the physical sound barrier provided by the headphones.
-It’s pretty straightforward: you add more padding around the ear or make the ear bud fit more precisely in the ear canal, and you block more external sound.
+It’s pretty straightforward: you add more padding around the ear or make the ear bud seal more precisely in the ear canal, and you block more external sound.
 The benefit is that noise isolation is active when the headphones are turned off.
 The drawback is ironically the same as the benefit.
 Your noise cancellation will continue to work even if you pause the music, so you have to remove the headphones to hear external sound clearly.